'Gravity' Oscar buzz showcases UK visual effects industry

 "All of those different types of shots would be rolled into one so we had to find solutions that worked across all (of them)," Webber said.

-When Bullock says that keeping her lunch down in zero gravity is no easy feat, it is hard not to sympathize as the rolling movements of the camera recall the nausea-inducing swell of the ocean.
+When Bullock says that keeping her lunch down in zero gravity is no easy feat, it is hard not to sympathise as the rolling movements of the camera recalls the nausea-inducing swell of the ocean.

 COMPETITION AT THE PUB